bkg2018/MLMD/README.md

 php src/mlmd.php  -i docsource/MLMD.mlmd -out md -od docs
 ```

-- The `-i` parameter tells MLMD where to find the input file, which will in turn include other files
+- The `-i` parameter tells MLMD where to find the input file, which in turn includes other MLMD source files.
-in the process.
 - The `-out` parameter sets the mixed Markdown/HTML output mode for links and Table Of Contents
 - The `-od` parameter gives a path where to write the generated documentation files.
 All paths given here are relative to
 the directory from where the script is launched, but absolute paths can also be used.